svaksha/Julia.jl/Algorithms.md

 # Data Structures
 (Arrays, Matrix, Trees,..)
-* ArrayViews.jl :: A Julia package to (https://github.com/lindahua/ArrayViews.jl)[explore a new system of array views].
+* ArrayViews.jl :: A Julia package to [explore a new system of array views](https://github.com/lindahua/ArrayViews.jl).
 * bloom.jl :: [Bloom filter implementation in Julia](https://github.com/boydgreenfield/bloom.jl).
 * BloomFilters.jl :: [Bloom filters](https://github.com/johnmyleswhite/BloomFilters.jl) are a probabilistic data structure that can be used to test the inclusion and exclusion of items in a list.
 * DataFramesMeta.jl :: [Metaprogramming tools for DataFrames](https://github.com/tshort/DataFramesMeta.jl).